invoice-x/invoice2data/TUTORIAL.md

 subsidiary (e.g. Amazon Germany vs Amazon US).

 Adding templates is easy and shouldn't take longer than adding 2-3 invoices by hand.
-We use a simple YML-format.
+We use a simple YAML or json-format.
 Many options are optional and you just need them to take care of edge cases.

 Existing templates can be found in the [templates folder](https://github.com/invoice-x/invoice2data/tree/master/src/invoice2data/extract/templates) of the installed